-The Prevention Coalition in Mental Health
+The Wellbeing and Prevention Coalition in Mental Health

-Partnerships and collaboration are critical to success in wellbeing and prevention efforts, and Prevention United is proud to be a member of the Prevention Coalition in Mental Health – a group of like-minded organisations committed to enhancing Australia’s approach to preventive mental health.
+Partnerships and collaboration are critical to success in wellbeing and prevention efforts, and Prevention United is proud to be a member of the Wellbeing and Prevention Coalition in Mental Health – a group of like-minded organisations committed to enhancing Australia’s approach to preventive mental health.

-Prevention Consensus Statement
+Prevention Coalition Consensus Statements

 Support parents to help their children thrive